-Whilst Westminster’s libraries are temporarily closed, you can keep your family entertained with a wealth of free resources available online. eBooks, eMagazines, eNewspapers and eAudiobooks can all be accessed for free with your Westminster library card, including special eResources for children and young people.
+Westminster’s libraries are open ready to keep your family entertained with a wealth of free resources available online. eBooks, eMagazines, eNewspapers and eAudiobooks can all be accessed for free with your Westminster library card, including special eResources for children and young people.

 If you’re not already a member of a Westminster library, you can join online and access these free resources straight away.

 The Virtual Music School is a brand-new online resource from the Tri-borough Music Hub, offering tutorial videos, sheet music and backing tracks and more to help your child progress their musical skills from home.
 To access the hub as an existing user or to sign up today

 There are a number of free public libraries based across Westminster offering a wide range of services, activities and events for people of all ages and different needs.
 Read this page for an introduction to some of the work they do for the local community.

 To access some services you may need to become a member.
 This is free and can be done either online, or in person at your local library.